 - Your health.
 If you have existing health problems you may pay more.

 - Your job.
 Some jobs are more risky and so likely to contribute to illness, such as very physical occupations and those working at heights so expect to pay more.
-Surprisingly, Teachers are higher risk due to stress related illnesses.
+Surprisingly, Teachers are classed as a higher risk due to stress related illnesses.

-- Lifestyle and hobbies.
-Smokers pay more, as do those with riskier hobbies such as motor bike racing, private flying, mountaineering etc.
+- Your choice of lifestyle and hobbies.
+Those who smoke pay more, as do those with riskier hobbies such as motor bike racing, private flying, mountaineering etc.

 - Waiting (or ‘deferred’) period.
 The longer you can go without benefits, the lower the premiums.

-Income protection schemes are complex products and you should seek expert advice to investigate your options.
-Andy Wilson can help you to review your income needs and make arrangements to provide for them in the event of unforeseen events.
-Please use the ‘Contact Andy’ form below to arrange a meting to discuss your situation with Andy or to ask any questions.
+You should seek expert advice to understand complex Income Protection schemes and investigate your options.
+Robert Drury can help you to review your income needs and make arrangements to provide for them in the event of unforeseen events.
+Please use the ‘Contact Us’ form below to arrange a meeting to discuss your situation with Robert or to ask any questions.